ErsjanKeri/Eliza/Design.md

 │ [Submit Test] ← Only visible on question 5 or when all answered         │ └─────────────────────────────────────────────────────────────────────────┘

-Test Results Interface:
+Test Results Interface ✨ **IMPLEMENTED**:
 ┌─────────────────────────────────────────────────────────────────────────┐
-│                          🎯 Test Results                                │
+│   ←                      🎯 Test Results                                │
+│                        Quadratic Equations                              │
 ├─────────────────────────────────────────────────────────────────────────┤
 │                                                                         │
 │                          Your Score: 80%                               │
 │                           4 out of 5 correct                           │
 │                                                                         │
 │ ❌ Chapter Not Complete (100% required)                                 │
+│ 📊 Permanent Progress: 3/5 questions mastered                          │ ← NEW: "Best attempt" tracking
 │                                                                         │
-│ 📝 Questions you got wrong:                                             │
+│ 📝 Question Results (showing REAL user answers from UserAnswer records): │ │                                                                         │
+│ ✅ Question 1: What are the solutions to x² - 5x + 6 = 0?               │
+│    Your answer: x = 2, 3 | ✅ Correct (PERMANENTLY MASTERED)            │ ← Shows real answers
 │                                                                         │
 │ ❌ Question 2: What is the slope of y = 3x + 5?                         │
-│    Your answer: 5 | Correct answer: 3                                  │
+│    Your answer: 5 | Correct answer: 3                                  │ ← Real answer, not "No answer provided"
 │    ┌─────────────────────────────────────────────────────────────────┐ │
-│    │ [❓ Request Explanation] [🔄 Generate New Trial]                │ │ ← Reuse ExerciseHelp
+│    │ [🎥 Video Explanation] [💬 Local AI Explanation] [🔄 Retake]     │ │ ← Enhanced help options
 │    └─────────────────────────────────────────────────────────────────┘ │
 │                                                                         │
 │ ┌─────────────────────────────────────────────────────────────────────┐ │
-│ │ 🔄 Retake Full Test    📚 Back to Chapter    ➡️ Continue Learning   │ │
+│ │ 🔄 Retake Full Test    📚 Back to Chapter    🏠 Main Home           │ │ ← NEW: Main Home button
 │ └─────────────────────────────────────────────────────────────────────┘ │
 └─────────────────────────────────────────────────────────────────────────┘